Mikusho/Simple-Reverse-Shell-Windows/README.md

 # Simple-Reverse-Shell-Windows
-Simple reverse shell Windows Powershell with Netcat and Ngrok
+Simple reverse shell Windows CMD with Netcat and Ngrok